weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 then (146), then-the main step-Theorem 10.33, and finally (143),
 extended in the obvious way from curves to 1-chains.

-10.51 The divergence theorem If F is a vector field of class €' in an open set Ec R? and if Q is a closed subset of E with positively oriented boundary 0S (as described in Sec.
+10.51 The divergence theorem If F is a vector field of class  \in ' in an open set Ec R? and if Q is a closed subset of E with positively oriented boundary 0S (as described in Sec.
 10.31) then